CleverRaven/Cataclysm-DDA/technology.md

 Advanced organ and body part cloning, derived from the study of crashed mi-go scouts and their ships, allows scientists to experiment on human parts grown in the lab.
 The exact capabilities of these cloning vats hasn't yet been explored in game.

 ### Mutagens
 Mutation is not so much a technology as taking advantage of the blob infection in all people.
-They were prototypic before the cataclysm, and are unreliable and dangerous.
+These were developed very close to the Cataclysm, and would be totally unknown to the public.

+#### What are mutations?
+Mutations in Cataclysm are governed by the latent blob infection in all living things.
+They are not the same as what is generally meant by mutation in a scientific sense, nor what we generally see in pulp scifi.
+Cataclysm mutations are non genetic (more accurately, they don't *have* to be genetic.
+The blob is keen on reusing stuff, and might alter gene expression to achieve a goal when it's quick and easy).

+A quick analogy to explain this: DNA serves like a blueprint for the architecture of the cell.
+These mutations have an intermediary, like an architect standing at the building site offering new advice that supercedes tbe blueprint.